Famicom Fighters is a fighting game where various characters throughout the Famicom's and NES's library duke it out with each other!

 version is mainly single-player with some local multiplayer options.

 has netplay and is more multiplayer-oriented.
 It does not have arcade, survival or training modes.
-The characters in the IKEMEN version have their pause menus disabled by default; you will be unable to read any commands in-game.

 Life Without Regrets